 4.1 Bin Clusters

-The regionally clustered FRS bin stacks of Figure 8d differ in character, e.g., from large positive FRS pulses (bin clusters 1 and 2) to the first pulse being a negative downswing (bin cluster 7), and thus present the opportunity to explore different ULVZ structures in these locations.
-The lateral scale of the individual cluster regions is roughly between 200-350 km.
-Being that the ScS Fresnel Zone for ~10 sec period waves is much less than this, e.g., < 100 km, as a first approximation we can pursue one dimensional (1-D) ULVZ models to reproduce the dominant character of the individual FRS bin cluster stacks.
-The motivation is to investigate first-order differences in ULVZ structures between the 7 regions of Figure 8d..
+The regionally clustered FRS bin stacks of Figure 8d differ in character, e.g., from large positive FRS pulses (bin clusters 1 and 2) to the first pulse being a negative downswing (bin cluster 7), and thus present the opportunity to explore different local ULVZ models for these locations.
+The lateral scale of the individual cluster regions is roughly between.
+The ScS Fresnel Zone for ~10 sec period waves (e.g., < 100 km) is much less than the cluster region sizes (200-350 km).
+Thus, as a first step towards characterizing ULVZ structure to explain our data, we pursue 1-D models to reproduce the dominant character of the individual FRS bin cluster stacks.
+We seek to investigate first-order differences in ULVZ structure between the 7 regions of Figure 8d..

 4.2 Reflectivity Models

 13,850 Synthetic seismograms were computed using the 1-D reflectivity method (Fuchs and Müller, 1971; Müller, 1985).
 We constructed ULVZ models for the following four categories: (1) a single ULVZ layer; (2) a two-layer system: a ULVZ and an overlying less anomalous low-velocity zone (LVZ) layer; (3) a three-layer system: a ULVZ, an overlying high velocity zone (HVZ), and a LVZ that overlies the HVZ; and (4) a single HVZ layer.
 For each category, four different sets of ULVZ properties are considered: (1) -30% VS, -10% VP, +10% ; (2) -45% VS, -15% VP, +10%  (3) -15% VS, -5% VP, +5%  and (4) -10% VS, -10% VP, +10% .
 Linear gradients of velocities with respect to depth are also explored for the four ULVZ structural categories, since it affects the amplitude of reflections.
-Three different LVZ velocity properties are assumed: (1) -3% VS, -1% VP, 0% ; (2) -5% VS, -2% VP, +1% ; and (3) -7% VS, -3% VP, +1% .
-The velocity structure assumed for the HVZ is 3% VS, 1% VP, and +1% .
+For model categories (2) and (3) above, we consider three different LVZ velocity properties: (1) -3% VS, -1% VP, 0% ; (2) -5% VS, -2% VP, +1% ; and (3) -7% VS, -3% VP, +1% .
+The velocity structure assumed for the HVZ is +3% VS, +1% VP, and +1% .
+Here we note that the elastic parameters resulting in this grid search approach may have specific material property implications, which we do not explore here.
 The majority of all the models have thickness increments of 2 km, resulting in our testing ULVZ, LVZ, and HVZ maximum layer thicknesses of 24, 50, and 50 km, respectively.
 For all models, synthetic seismograms are calculated for every 1 in epicentral distance.

 We process synthetic seismograms following the same procedures as we do with data: we convert synthetics from displacement to velocity, empirical sources of S and ScS are produced, and the best stretched/squeezed S source is determined that matches ScS then deconvolved from each seismogram using the water-level method.
 To avoid any possible distance-dependent effects of pre- versus post-cursor timing relative to ScS (associated with HVZ and LVZ models and distance-dependent amplitude variations of ULVZ models, see Figure S3), for each bin cluster, we stack FRS residuals of synthetic seismograms matched to each observed seismograms epicentral distance.
-In addition, the weighting parameters (SNR, CCC, and Gaussian weight) of each data trace within each cluster are applied directly to the distance matched synthetic seismogram to account for the possible amplitude difference introduced by the weighting scheme used with the actual data.
+In addition, the weighting parameters (SNR, CCC, and Gaussian weight) of each data trace within each cluster are applied directly to the distance matched synthetic seismogram to account for possible amplitude differences introduced by the weighting scheme used with the actual data.

-4.3 Cross-Correlation Scheme
+4.3 Best-fit 1-D ULVZ models